IBM/AI-on-Power-Level3/docs/lab-setup.md

 ## Accessing the environment

-1. As this is an on-prem environment, verify you are connected to the IBM Virtual Private Network (VPN) to access the environment.
+1. As this is an on-premises environment, verify you are connected to the IBM Virtual Private Network (VPN) to access the environment.
 Refer to [this](https://github.com/IBM/itz-support-public/blob/main/IBM-On-premise/IBM-On-premise-Runbooks/configure-vpn.md){target="_blank"} link for more details.
 2. In TechZone, open the [My Reservations](https://techzone.ibm.com/my/reservations){target="_blank"} page.
 3. Click on your reservation, which will open up the details page.
 4. Scroll to the "Reservation Details" section of the page which has information on how to connect to OpenShift console